muddery/muddery/README.md

 muddery -i start
 ```

-This will setup the database and create superuser account first, then the muddery server will be running.
+This will setup the database and create superuser account first, then the Muddery server will be running.

 Open your web browser and point to ```http://localhost:8000```, you can see the game's web page.
 The game's webclient is on ```http://localhost:8000/webclient```.